brunoleos/obsidian-tagverse/README.md

 ### 2. Configure the Plugin

-1. Open Settings → Dynamic Tag Renderer
+1. Open Settings → Tagverse
 2. Click "Add mapping"
 3. Enter the tag name (without #) and the path to your script
 4. The tag will now be rendered dynamically in reading/preview mode